craftofelectronics/craftofelectronics.github.com/syllabus.md

 Email is a good way to reach me, so please feel free to email me if you have questions or would like to schedule a time to meet outside of office hours.
 Please also feel welcome to drop by in case I happen to be in my office.

-This is the first time *Craft of Electronics* has been offered, and [with contributions from many](contributors.html), this course has been designed to be distinctly Berean.
-It is possible that the syllabus will need to change as we progress through the semester; if that is the case, we will discuss those changes as a class, thus making the course better for us and for students who take the course in the future.
+This is the {{ site.offering_number }} time *Craft of Electronics* has been offered, originally developed [with contributions from many](contributors.html).
+This course has been designed to be distinctly Berean in its focus and execution.

 ## What This Course is About